lebigot/realtime_annotate/README.rst

 stamp to a number remains valid: -1:59:0 means -1 hour + 59 minutes =
 -1 minute.

-**Annotations** are stored as an array.
-This array contains the *annotation key* (e.g. "i" for "interesting moment").
-If the annotation has an *attached numerical value* (number in 0–9), then the array contains a second element with this value.
+Each **annotation contents** is stored as an array.
+This array first contains the *annotation key* (e.g. "i" for "interesting moment"), followed by the index of the associated meaning (from the list of possible meanings for this key, found in the `"key_assignments"` JSON entry).
+If the annotation has an *attached numerical value* (number in 0–9), then the array contains a third element with this value.

-The JSON file also contains an object with the annotation keys and their meaning.
-This part of the file can be conveniently updated by ``realtime_annotate.py`` through its ``load_keys`` command.

 .. _below: